 There are various types of vaccines, but the overarching goal is to cause an immune system response to a specific pathogen.
 Vaccines prompt your body’s immune system to create a reaction – usually involving antibodies or a T-cell response against the virus or bacteria.

-Most adverse events from vaccines are short-lived and transient, such as not feeling well the next day or having a sore spot where the shot was administered.[ref]
-But there are rare cases of more severe adverse reactions to vaccinations.[ref]
+Most adverse vaccine events are short-lived and transient, such as not feeling well the next day or having a sore spot where the shot was administered.[ref]
+But there are rare cases of more severe adverse vaccination reactions.[ref]

 Autoimmune diseases and Infections: